Runframe

 Idempotency: Include Idempotency-Key header for replay-safe creates.
 See Authentication.

-Response: Returns the created incident in the standard envelope.
+Response: Returns 201 Created with the incident snapshot at creation time in the standard envelope.

 List Incidents